HackYourFuture/JavaScript1/Week2/MAKEME.md

 _Deadline Thursday_

 > For all the following exercises create a new .js file.
 Try to find a proper name for each file or make a small comment about what it does inside for future reference.
-All these

 1\.
 Write a `console.log` statement saying "Hello World!" for each language that you know.